dinh/book-summaries/21-lessons-for-the-21st-century.md

 ## Ch.
 15 Ignorance

 Liberal thought and democracy believe in the rational individual.
 Yet we often think in groups and treat the knowledge in the minds of others as though it were our own, since we benefit from so much accumulated knowledge and engineering.
 The world is becoming increasingly complex, and people rarely appreciate their ignorance of what is going on.
 Scientists how to dispel wrong views through education, but “most of our views are shaped through communal groupthink rather than individual rationality, and we hold on to these views due to group loyalty.
-Most people don’t like too many facts, and they certainly don’t like to feel stupid.
+Most people don’t like too many facts, and they certainly don’t like to feel stupid."

 #### The black hole of power